runiorr/lojinha/README.md

 # shop-market
+-
 A shop made on python.
+-
 You can:
-create a product;
+Register a product;
-see all products;
+See all products;
-add to cart;
+Add to cart;
-Then finish the purchase.
+Finish the purchase;
+Exit the shop.